Lumiwealth/lumibot/README.md

 - strategy (str): the strategy name that this order belongs to
 - symbol (str): the string representation of the asset e.g. "GOOG" for Google
 - quantity (int): the number of shares held
-- orders (list(order)): a list of orders objects that leds to the current state of the position
+- orders (list(order)): a list of orders objects responsible for the current state of the position

 Position objects have also the following helper methods
 - ```get_selling_order()```: returns an order for selling all the shares attached to this position.